stephen-rowan/ISADgElementSet/README.md

 Installation
 ------------

-Uncompress files and rename plugin folder "PBCoreElementSet".
+Uncompress files and rename plugin folder "xxxx".

 Then install it like any other Omeka plugin.
 The plugin has no configuration.